subfuzion/appmesh-blog/colorapp/README.md

 }
 ```

+While the Color App might seem a bit boring, it in fact is quite useful for demonstrating key concepts of App Mesh without a complex application obfuscating things.

+We are going to launch different **colorteller** service versions that will return different colors.
+The **colorgateway** service will continue to make requests to **colorteller**, but depending on how we configure our route rules for **colorteller**, we will see varied responses over time.

-After a number of requests, the response might look like this:
+Therefore, after a number of requests, the response from **colorgateway** might look like this:

 ```json
 {